Cloaking Accessibility Events from Keyloggers

 -

-Keylogging Prevention > Accessibility Events Cloaking Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps
+Keylogging Prevention > Accessibility Events Cloaking is compatible with: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps.

 -